How to Sell Stock Music to Stock Music Libraries (Ultimate Guide)

 We require a perpetual license so that we can maintain a stable and professional shopping environment for our large, professional client base where tracks don’t suddenly disappear as a result of a takedown.

 Recently, they also introduced the RadioSparx-only participation option, which is non-perpetual.
-If you’re not willing to commit your tracks for perpetuity, then this is a great alternative, although your tracks won’t get as exposed as if they were licensed through AudioSparx.
+If you’re unwilling to commit your tracks for perpetuity, this is a great alternative, although they won’t get as exposed as if licensed through AudioSparx.

 100Audio is another non-exclusive music library (with the option of exclusivity) that doesn’t allow authors to remove their tracks at will unless there’s a copyright issue.
 Although they don’t have a specific agreement stating the perpetuity or not of the uploaded tracks, I’ve found myself in a situation where my track couldn’t be deleted.

 This information is not clear on their website.
-Still, by looking through 100Audio’s forum, you can see examples of authors requesting their tracks to be removed, only to find out that the library cannot accept their proposal.
+Still, by looking through 100Audio’s forum, you can see examples of authors requesting their tracks to be removed, only to discover that the library cannot accept their proposal.

-Many libraries have a “delete” button to easily remove your track, but 100Audio doesn’t.
+Many libraries have a “delete” button to remove your track easily, but 100Audio doesn’t.

 I’m not discouraging you from uploading your tracks to 100Audio because they pay well.
-I’m getting an average commission of $25 per sale, sometimes even going as high as $89 depending on the scope of the music license sold.
+I get an average commission of $18-$25 per sale, sometimes even going as high as $89, depending on the music license sold.
 Considering my experience with music libraries, these are some of the highest commissions I get.

-100Audio is one of the top marketplaces in Asia, and together with VFine Music, they have the highest commissions for authors, in my experience.
+100Audio is one of the top marketplaces in Asia, and together with VFine Music, they have the highest commissions for authors (I’m not considering high-end libraries).
 This is probably because they control the pricing of all tracks.

 So beware if the licensing agreement of the library you’re joining is perpetual or non-perpetual, as it will dictate your relationship with it and with your tracks.